efekaanefe/p3dx-dev/p3dx_structure/README.md

 Also, the raspberry may get heated after connecting it to power and running it for a while, this will show itself as frozen terminals.
 The simplest way to cut the power and wait for it to cool down.

+## Master Script

+To get more idea about what to do within the terminals, you can check the master script under the folder p3dx_structure/Master Script.
+It shows how to run the ros1 section, the obstacle detection and the lidar (realsense camera) and the remaining base nodes (e.g.: rb2_ros2)

 ## Step 1: ROS1

 ### Using Raspberry